KenACollins/MLB-game-stats/README.md

 #### Previous/Next Date Selection

-Above the grid are two buttons labeled '< PREVIOUS DATE' and 'NEXT DATE >'.
+Above the header are two buttons labeled '< PREVIOUS DATE' and 'NEXT DATE >'.
 When the user presses the Up arrow key from the top row of the grid, focus shifts to the date buttons.
+The user can navigate right and left between these two buttons.

 There is a heading on-screen at all times reminding the user what date is current.
 Pressing the previous date button makes a request of the API for the data of the day before the current date, while pressing the next date button retrieves data one day in the future of the current date.

 If a user wishes to go back several days in the past, all he or she needs to do is repeatedly press Enter while the previous date button has focus.
 The same is true for repeatedly pressing Enter when the next date button has focus.
 These actions are possible because focus remains within the